bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 // Then include the following
 @import 'bootstrap/scss/bootstrap.scss';
 @import 'bootstrap-vue/src/index.scss';

+// And define any of your custom overides or additional CSS/SCSS here,
+// or via an @import
 ```

 In your app main entry point include the single custom SCSS file (when using `sass-loader`):